JorTurFer/ShortcutShell/README.md

 |"clear"|clear|Clear the window|

 ## System arguments
-	-n "name" -> Indicate the name of the command
+	Required: -n "name" -> Indicate the name of the command
-	-p "path" -> Indicate the path of the binary
+	Required: -p "path" -> Indicate the path of the binary
-	-d "true/false" -> Indicate if the command should be attached to shell or not
+	Optional: -d "true/false" -> Indicate if the command should be attached to shell or not (Default: false)

 ## Usage Commands
 |Command|Syntax|Description|